 Melissa is a licensed professional clinical counselor, with a master’s degree in Clinical Mental Health Counseling from Walden University.
 She completed her undergraduate degree at Bemidji State University in Psychology.
 Melissa works with children age 10 and older, as well as adults.
-She also has ongoing certification in Trauma Focused Cognitive Behavioral Therapy.
-Melissa provides clinical assessment and counseling services using cognitive behavioral models as well as psychoanalytical theory to address the following issues: anxiety disorders, depressive disorders, grief, trauma, personality disorders, suicidality, court referrals, life changes/adjustment.
+She certified in Trauma Focused Cognitive Behavioral Therapy, and is also trained in EMDR.
+She provides clinical assessment and counseling services using cognitive behavioral models as well as psychoanalytical theory to address the following issues: anxiety disorders, depressive disorders, grief, trauma, personality disorders, suicidality, court referrals, life changes/adjustment.

 Shosty Roth grew up in Grand Rapids and graduated from Deer River in 1988.
 She obtained her undergraduate degree from NDSU, moving home after to provide care in her community in 1993.
 Shosty has over 20 years of healthcare experience working in areas as diverse as family medicine, urgent care, critical care, emergency medicine, and cardiac and pulmonary rehab.
 Shosty’s experience ranges from direct patient care, to healthcare management to assisting in the implementation of an Electronic Health Record primarily in the Hibbing and Grand Rapids area.
 She graduated from the Masters in Physician Assistant Studies program at UND in 2010.
 Shortly after graduation, she was asked to work on the Behavioral Health Inpatient Unit at Fairview Range in Hibbing, where she found her passion as a mental health services professional.
 She has been working in the outpatient mental health setting for the past 2.5 years.
 She is dedicated to the needs of the area and is looking forward to beginning to provide services in Grand Rapids and Hibbing.
 Her hobbies include biking, riding motorcycle with her husband, traveling, camping, cooking, baking, and watching movies, and she loves watching the Vikings and the Wild.
 She is blessed with a great husband and 3 adult girls and a son who is a junior in High School.